Remoh007/connectiq-paidFeatures-barrel/README.md

 | DEVICE    | The Code is bound to a device.
 The Device Code needs to be provided to generate a Code           |
 | EMAIL     | The Code is bound to an email address.
 The email address needs to be provided to generate a Code |

+## Feedback
+If you have any questions or ideas, please do not hesitate to contact me.

 ## Adding PaidFeatures to Your Project
 See general instructions for [including Monkey Barrels](https://developer.garmin.com/connect-iq/core-topics/shareable-libraries/#shareablelibraries).